-As the days get shorter and chillier, Christmas has come around again with its promise of good food and treats.
-It’s also the time of year that strikes fear into the heart of any new vegan or new vegan’s relative: What to cook?!
+As the days get shorter and chillier, Christmas has come around again with its promise of good food, celebrations and treats.
+It's also the time of year that strikes fear into the heart of any new vegan or their relative: What to cook?!
 Luckily for you, I have the answer right here; this delicious Classic Vegan Nut Roast.

 Fortunately for me, wondering what to eat at Christmas was never a problem in our house as my whole family were vegetarian.
 This meant we always ate a variation of this Classic Vegan Nut Roast for Christmas Dinner.
 To be honest I’ve never understood why nut roast gets such a bad reputation – it’s delicious, nutritious and protein-packed!
-It’s really not a poor substitute for meat – it’s just totally different.
+And it’s really not a poor substitute for meat – it’s just totally different.

 For anyone unfamiliar, a nut roast is basically a delicious savoury loaf made with nuts, seeds, herbs, spices and vegetables.
 It forms the main part of a vegan roast dinner, and is more traditional in the UK.